liffiton/Gen-Ed/README.md

 Install
 -------

-Requires Python 3.10 or higher.
+Requires Python 3.11 or higher.
+(If your system Python version is not 3.11 or higher, we recommend using [uv](https://docs.astral.sh/uv/) to create your virtual environment with a newer Python version.)

 1. Create and activate a Python virtual environment.
    (E.g., `python3 -m venv venv; source venv/bin/activate`)